Comprehensive WordPress security audits. Identify vulnerabilities, get expert remediation plans, protect your site.

 WordPress Security Audit

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 WordPress powers a large percentage of the web, making it a frequent target for attacks.
 A security breach can devastate your business through data loss, reputation damage, and recovery costs.
 Regular security audits identify vulnerabilities before attackers exploit them.

-Why Security Audits Matter
+#Why Security Audits Matter

-Threat Landscape
+#Threat Landscape

 WordPress faces constant attack from automated bots and targeted threats.
 Attackers scan for outdated plugins, weak credentials, and configuration errors.
 Most attacks are automated, meaning any vulnerable site will eventually be found and exploited.

-Breach Consequences
+#Breach Consequences

 Security incidents have serious consequences including data breach notification costs, regulatory fines (especially under GDPR), website downtime and revenue loss, reputation damage and lost customer trust, and recovery costs and future security expenses.
+Our WordPress security audit services help identify and eliminate these risks before attackers exploit them.

-Audit Process
+#Audit Process

-Phase 1: Discovery
+#Phase 1: Discovery

 The audit begins with comprehensive discovery including inventory of all installed components, documentation of current security measures, review of user accounts and permissions, and analysis of hosting environment.

-Phase 2: Vulnerability Scanning
+#Phase 2: Vulnerability Scanning

 Automated tools scan for known vulnerabilities in WordPress core, themes, and plugins.
 Scanning identifies outdated components, known security flaws, configuration weaknesses, and exposed sensitive files.

-Phase 3: Manual Assessment
+#Phase 3: Manual Assessment

 Automated scanning misses context-specific issues.
 Manual assessment includes code review of custom themes and plugins, authentication and authorization testing, business logic vulnerability identification, and attack vector analysis.

-Phase 4: Penetration Testing
+#Phase 4: Penetration Testing

 Simulation of real attacks tests defenses comprehensively.
 Testing includes controlled exploitation of identified vulnerabilities, lateral movement assessment, data exposure testing, and defense effectiveness validation.

-Security Report
+#Security Report

 The comprehensive report includes executive summary with risk ratings, detailed findings with severity classifications, technical descriptions of each vulnerability, proof-of-concept demonstrations, and remediation recommendations.

-Prioritized Action Plan
+#Prioritized Action Plan

 Not all vulnerabilities require immediate attention.
 The action plan prioritizes fixes based on severity, exploitability, and business impact.
 Clear instructions enable your team to implement fixes efficiently.

-Security Hardening Guide
+#Security Hardening Guide

 Beyond fixing identified issues, the guide provides ongoing security best practices including configuration recommendations, monitoring suggestions, update procedures, and security policies.

-Common Findings
+#Common Findings

-Plugin Vulnerabilities
+#Plugin Vulnerabilities

 Outdated or poorly maintained plugins frequently contain security flaws.
 Audits identify plugins requiring updates or replacement.

-Configuration Issues
+#Configuration Issues

 Default settings and common misconfigurations create vulnerabilities.
 Common issues include unnecessary file exposure, weak password policies, and improper permission settings.

-Authentication Weaknesses
+#Authentication Weaknesses

 Weak authentication enables unauthorized access.
 Findings often include missing two-factor authentication, user enumeration vulnerabilities, and session management issues.

-Code Quality
+#Code Quality

 Custom code may contain security flaws.
 Audits identify SQL injection risks, cross-site scripting (XSS) vulnerabilities, and insecure data handling.

-Ongoing Security
+#Ongoing Security

 One-time audits provide point-in-time assessment.
 Ongoing security includes continuous monitoring, regular re-audits after changes, security update management, and incident response planning.

-Protect Your Investment
+#Protect Your Investment

 Security audits provide essential risk assessment and actionable improvement plans.
 Contact me to schedule a comprehensive security audit of your WordPress site.